 Restore the Earth Foundation’s Board of Directors are a group of nationally recognized experts and professionals dedicated to restoring the Earth’s forest and wetland ecosystems.

 Chairman of the Board

-He received his PhD in Environmental Engineering Sciences from the University of Florida and is a Board Certified Environmental Scientist with the American Academy of Environmental Engineers.
-Recently he has been working with the Mississippi Department of Environmental Quality and is focused on both assessment and restoration issues associated with the Deepwater Horizon Natural Resource Damage Assessment.
+He previously worked with the Mississippi Department of Environmental Quality and focused on both assessment and restoration issues associated with the Deepwater Horizon Natural Resource Damage Assessment.
 Dr. Blancher has authored over 50 technical reports and papers and numerous presentations at national and international meetings.
-He was formerly chairperson of Ecology and Aquatic Resources Committee of the Water Environment Federation, is adjunct associate professor in the Environmental Toxicology Program at the University of South Alabama, and chair of Goundwork NOLA’s Technical Advisory Committee.
+He was formerly chairperson of Ecology and Aquatic Resources Committee of the Water Environment Federation, and was adjunct associate professor in the Environmental Toxicology Program at the University of South Alabama.
+He also serves on the Board of The Groundwork New Orleans Trust.

 Before co-founding Restore the Earth Foundation with her husband, PJ spent more than 40 years as a top strategic marketing consultant for leading professional services firms such as Bechtel Corporation, Halliburton, and Fulbright & Jaworski LLP.

 Her broad experience working with senior-level executives in major international corporations makes her particularly suited to developing and leading the cross-sector partnerships that are at the heart of the REF strategy and business model.
 PJ has also been responsible for major fundraising campaigns for organizations such as the Royal Ontario Museum, the Museum of Fine Arts, Houston, and the Houston Symphony, raising more than $50 million.